Flag of the Soviet Union

-The design is a solid field of red adorned with a unique gold emblem in the upper hoist quarter.
-The red flag was a traditional revolutionary symbol long before 1917, and its incorporation into the flag paid tribute to the international aspect of workers' revolution.
-The hammer and sickle design was a modern industrial touch adopted from the Russian Revolution.
-The union of the hammer (workers) and the sickle (peasants) represents the "victorious and enduring revolutionary alliance".
-The emblem is topped by a gold-bordered red star representing the Communist Party of the Soviet Union.
+The plain red flag, which was a traditional revolutionary symbol long before 1917, was incorporated into the Soviet flag to pay tribute to the international aspect of the workers' revolution.
+On the other hand, the unique hammer-and-sickle design was a modern industrial touch adopted from the Russian Revolution; it represented the "victorious and enduring revolutionary alliance" by unifying the hammer (i.e. workers) and the sickle (i.e. peasants).
+The gold-bordered five-point star situated above the hammer and sickle was a representation of the Communist Party of the Soviet Union.

 The first flag was adopted in December 1922.
-In 1923, 1924, 1936 and 1955, a statute on the flag was adopted which resulted in a change of the hammer's handle length and the shape of the sickle.
-In 1980, an amendment was made to the 1955 decree which removed the hammer and sickle on the reverse side of the flag, the legal description remained completely unchanged.
-The design of the 1955 Soviet flag has served as the basis for all the Soviet republic flags.
+In 1923, 1924, 1936, and in 1955, statutes were adopted that resulted in adjustments to the hammer's handle length and the sickle's shape.
+In 1980, an amendment was made to the 1955 decree that removed the hammer and sickle displayed on the flag's reverse side, though the legal description remained completely unchanged.
+The design of the 1955 Soviet flag served as the basis for all of the flags of the Union Republics.

 Symbolism and design

 The flag of the Soviet Union consisted of a plain red flag with a gold hammer crossed with a gold sickle placed beneath a gold-bordered red star.
 This symbol is in the upper left canton of the red flag.

-The colour red honours the red flag of the Paris Commune of 1871 and the red star and hammer and sickle are symbols of communism and socialism.
+The colour red honours the red flag of the Paris Commune of 1871; the red star and the hammer and sickle are symbols of communism and socialism.

-The hammer symbolises urban industrial workers while the sickle symbolises agricultural workers (peasants)—who together, as the Proletarian class, form the state.
-The red star represents the Communist Party, and its position over the hammer and sickle symbolises its leading role in socialist society to unify and enlighten the workers and peasants in the building of communism.
+The hammer symbolises urban industrial workers while the sickle symbolises agricultural workers (peasants), who form the state together with the proletarian class.
+The red star represents the Communist Party, and its position over the hammer and sickle symbolises its leading role in socialist society to unify and enlighten the workers and peasants in the building of a communist society.

 The flag's design was legislated in 1955, which gave a clear way to define and create the flag.
 This resulted in a change of the hammer's handle length and the shape of the sickle.
 The adopted statute stated that: